How to write your About page

 Your track record

-Testimonials are most effective when the happy customer talks about how they were struggling, what they were looking for, how you helped them, and what the result is.
+Testimonials are most effective when the happy customer talks about four key things that demonstrate their journey with you: how they were struggling, what they were looking for, how you helped them, and what the result is.

-Social proof can be a whole lot more than simply using testimonials from individuals.
+Social proof can also be a whole lot more than simply using testimonials from individuals.

 For instance, any mentions you’ve had in the press (remember that article in the local paper with the great photo?
 Include that magazine article too).